ThePennyGoblin/SMU_BootCamp_-Project_1/README.md

 "Bar" Graphs -- Global Alcohol Consumption

+# Back Story
+- We have a excess of vodka that was suppose to be included in hand sanatizers so what we decided to do is to sell as a drink

+# Goals
+- Vodka Name: *******
+- Target Location:
+- Target Specific Countries:
+- Cost of the Vodka:

 # Goals
 - Are income, life expectancy,  and alcohol consumption correlated?
 - What are the demographics of consumers who purchase alcohol?